kdzwinel/Context/README.md

 https://chrome.google.com/webstore/detail/aalnjolghjkkogicompabhhbbkljnlka

-or download it and manually and load as an 'Unpacked extension' via chrome extensions page.
+or download it and manually load as an 'Unpacked extension' via chrome extensions page.

 Bugs and Features